Central ǃKung: Dialects

 In addition, the ǃKung dialects of Tsintsabis, Leeunes and Mangetti (different from Mangetti Dune) have retroflex clicks and so may belong here, though no grammatical information is available to classify them.

 In Grootfontein ǃKung words which Doke (1926) and others have described as having retroflex clicks, Vedder (1910/1911) described a second series of lateral clicks in Gaub ǃKung.
+The retroflex clicks have also been reported as having a lateral release.

 Phonology

 Grootfontein ǃKung is unusual in having true retroflex clicks, which are subapical for some speakers and have lateral release, as in the word for 'water', [ᶢ𝼊𐞷ú] (provisionally written g‼ú).
 There are thus five places of articulation in Grootfontein clicks, /ǃ ǀ ǁ ǂ 𝼊 /.
 These come in eight series, here represented with the retroflex articulation: